Infokidz-Academy/Infokidz-Academy-Website/README.md

 ## Project Background

 This full-stack web application serves as the public Infokidz Academy [website](https://www.infokidz.ca/).
 It was developed using the MERN stack (MongoDB, Express.js, React.js, Node.js) and AWS S3, and includes authentication for adminstrators using Google OAuth 2.0.
+The frontend is hosted through Netlify and the server through Heroku.